 Before 2003 2nd Division/4th Regiment was dissolved and the H-6G/H-6DU aircraft went to 8th Regiment, leaving 1st Indep.
 Division with H-5 aircraft as the sole user of Tuchengzi (in addition to Laiyang).

 In 2012 2nd Division started as a Specialized Division, with 1st Indep Regiment becoming 2nd Div/6th Regiment as can still be seen by the serials.

 End 2018/early 2019 the Y-8Q was inducted within the Regiment

 In 2013 the ELINT version of the Y-9 (Y-9JZ/GX8) started operations within the PLANAF.

 The 10th Regiment ("Sea and Air Eagle Regiment") started life in July 1954 when the 49th PLAAF regiment was transferred to the Navy.
 Until spring 1951 that regiment had been flying as 257th Regiment.

 In 2010/2011 during the conversion of Luqiao to a J-10 airfield 12th Regiment used Feidong, with 10th Regiment temporarily using Ningbo.

-By 2020 the 10th Air Regiment of the 4th Division was transformed into a Naval Aviation Brigade.
+By 2020 the 10th Air Regiment of the 4th Division was transformed into the 4th Naval Aviation Brigade, together with 12th Air Regiment aircraft.
 In 2020 Naval Aeronautics University Regiment flying J-11B(S)H used this air base.